 Cessation of course provision

-Where the provider of an approved course is no longer willing or able to accept referrals from the courts in the specified area, they must notify DSA in writing of their intention to surrender their course approval and state the date from which this surrender is to take effect.
+Where the provider of an approved course is no longer willing or able to accept referrals from the courts in the specified area, they must notify DVSA in writing of their intention to surrender their course approval and state the date from which this surrender is to take effect.
 Other than in exceptional circumstances, the course provider should give 3 months’ notice of their intention to DVSA.
 This notice period will allow for the orderly completion of any outstanding course commitments, provide sufficient time to inform the courts service, amend documentation and, where appropriate consider course approval applications to deliver DDRS courses in the vacated area.

 DVSA will consider applications from providers of existing approved courses who are interested in providing their approved course in the specified area(s) served by the outgoing provider.